History & Heritage in Kentucky

 There are sites and museums dedicated to these and other influential Americans.
 And of course, Colonel Sanders, founder of Kentucky Fried Chicken, perfected his secret recipe and launched his global empire from the café that you can still visit.

 Visit Kentucky and uncover the storied traditions of the region of Appalachia.
 Walk historical sites such as American Civil War battlefields.
-Visit memorials and museums from horse racing to music.
 Follow the path of the explorer, Daniel Boone.
 Wander around the fascinating downtowns of Main Street Kentucky’s cities and towns for fashion, gifts and antiques unique to Kentucky state history.

 There’s only one Kentucky, and it’s waiting for you to discover!